 In addition, to the extent that recessionary conditions return, the financial results of small and mid-sized companies, like those in which we invest, will likely experience deterioration, which could ultimately lead to difficulty in meeting debt service requirements and an increase in defaults.
 Additionally, the end markets for certain of our portfolio companies' products and services would likely experience negative economic trends.
 The performances of certain of our portfolio companies have been, and may continue to be, negatively impacted by these economic or other conditions, which may ultimately result in our receipt of a reduced level of interest income from our portfolio companies and/or losses or charge offs related to our investments, and, in turn, may adversely affect distributable income.
 Further, adverse economic conditions may decrease the value of collateral securing some of our loans and the value of our equity investments.
-As a result, we may need to modify the payment terms of our investments, including changes in payment-in-kind interest provisions and/or losses or charge offs related to our investments, and, in turn, may adversely affect distributable income from our portfolio companies and/or losses or charge offs related to our investments, and, in turn, may adversely affect distributable income from our portfolio companies and/or losses or charge offs related to our investments, and, in turn, may adversely affect distributable income and have a material adverse effect on our results of operations.
+As a result, we may need to modify the payment terms of our investments, including changes in payment-in-kind interest provisions and/or cash interest rates.
+These factors may result in our receipt of a reduced level of interest income from our portfolio companies and/or losses or charge offs related to our investments, and, in turn, may adversely affect distributable income and have a material adverse effect on our results of operations.